goldstraw/CommonEnglishDictionary/README.md

 # Common English Dictionary

-A dictionary containing only common English words.
+A dictionary containing only common English words of 4 or more letters.

-The dictionary contains ~62k English words, and attempts to only include words which are frequently used.
+The dictionary contains ~62k English words, and attempts to only include words which are frequently used, and are 4 letters or longer.

 ## Contributions